brycie-boy/The_Cosmos/Moral Disipline.md

 ##### References

 - Bodhi, Bhikkhu.
-(2005).
-In The Buddha’s Words: An Anthology of Discorces from the Pali Canon (Location 2723).
+(2005). [[In The Buddha’s Words An Anthology of Discorces from the Pali Canon Chapter V. THE WAY TO A FORTUNATE REBIRTH]] (Location 2723).
 Somerville, MA: _Wisdom Publications_.

 - Anguttara Nikaya 8:39; IV 245-47

 ##### Metadata
-Status:  #⛅️
+Status:  #☀️
 Type: #🔵
 Tags: [[Philosophy]] | [[Spirituality]] | [[Ethics]]